UHI Perth, Virtual Learning Environment (VLE)

 This unique new course is the only one of its kind in Scotland and is designed to produce graduate-calibre aircraft maintenance engineers.

-3 Highers at BCC including Maths at B and Physics or Engineering Science plus Physics at National 5 at B and English at C; or Foundation Apprenticeship Engineering or relevant NC plus Physics at National 5 at B and English at C.
+3 Highers at BCC including Maths (Physics or Engineering Science at B if Maths not held at B) plus National 5 Physics at B and English necessary; or Foundation Apprenticeship Engineering; or relevant NC plus National 5 Physics at B and English necessary.

 Entry to year 3 may be possible with an approved EASA Part-66 Category B qualification; or a full Category B Licence.